henryyuhsiufeng/JS_basics/notesOnCh1.md

 #### These are just my notes I use for my personal reference while learning from "You Don't Know JavaScript"

 # Values & Types
-- JavaScript has tyoed values, not typed variables.
+- JavaScript has typed values, not typed variables.

 ```
 var a;